chrisK824/fastapi-gae-logging/README.md

                                                     Defaults to the Google Cloud Project ID with the suffix '-request-logger'.

     - **log_payload** (bool, optional): Whether to log the request payload.
 If True, the payload for POST, PUT, PATCH, and DELETE requests will be logged.
 Defaults to True.

+    - **log_headers** (bool, optional): Whether to log the request headers.
+Defaults to True.
+    - **custom_payload_parsers**  (Dict[str, Callable], optional): A dictionary mapping content types to custom parser functions for logging request payloads.
+If provided, these will override default parsers.
+Defaults to None.

     - ***args**: Additional arguments to pass to the superclass constructor.
 Any argument you would pass to CloudLoggingHandler.